pizzaman202076/DEXXCOIN--DCXZ/README.md

   - bug fixes
 4/19/21
   - mining guide
-  - Open File Explorer and go to your downloads directory.
+  -Open File Explorer and go to your downloads directory.

 Extract the zip file dexxcoin-qt-windows.zip